gitlabhq/gitlab-runner/docs/development/add-windows-version.md

 1. `windows-2004-private-runner-manager-2`

-Once registered, make sure you safely store the runner tokens found in the `config.toml` file since we are going to need these for the next step.
+Once registered, make sure you safely store the runner tokens found in the `config.toml` file since we are going to need these for the [installation](#install) step.

+Finally, we'll need to assign the new Runner Managers to the [security](https://gitlab.com/gitlab-org/security/gitlab-runner) fork project.
+So for each of the new Runner Managers:

+1. Go to the Runners section of the [Runner project CI/CD settings page](https://gitlab.com/gitlab-org/gitlab-runner/-/settings/ci_cd);
+1. Unlock the new Runner by editing its properties and unchecking `Lock to current projects`;
+1. Go to the Runners section of the [security fork project's CI/CD settings page](https://gitlab.com/gitlab-org/security/gitlab-runner/-/settings/ci_cd);
+1. Scroll down to the `Other available runners` section and enable the runner for this project;
+1. Lock back again the Runner in the [Runner project CI/CD settings page](https://gitlab.com/gitlab-org/gitlab-runner/-/settings/ci_cd).

 #### Install